nea/vertx-mod-cassandra-persistor/README.md

     {
         "address": "your.awesome.persistency",
         "hosts": ["192.168.172.33", "192.168.172.34"],
+        "port": 9142,
         "keyspace": "yourkeyspace"
     }

 ### Fields
 * `address` *optional* The main address for the module.
 Every module has a main address.
 Defaults to `nea.vertx.cassandra.persistor`
 * `hosts` *optional* A string array of host IPs the module connects to as contact points.
 Defaults to `127.0.0.1`
+* `port` *optional* The port (number) the Cassandra instances are running on.
+All hosts must have Cassandra running on the same port.
+Defaults to `9042`
 * `keyspace` *optional* The Cassandra keyspace to use.
 Defaults to `vertxpersistor`.

 ## Operations